frnsys/the_founder/outline.md

 [X] at a certain year, the player dies (unless the Immortal special effect is on) NEEDS TESTING [X] when/if the player dies, their son inherits the company and play continues NEEDS TESTING [X] if the board forces you to resign, you "lose" the game, but a new game plus option is available where you start a new company with your buyout from the previous game NEEDS TESTING

+# The Market
+[X] when a product launches, the number of products, their strength and movement speed are influenced by the product's stats against its difficult and main stat
+[X] capturing influencers give bonuses to final revenue [X] market tile income distribution is affected by economic stability [X] board size is determined by locations